aspose-words/Aspose.Words-Documentation/java/developer-guide/mail-merge-and-reporting/_index.md

 ![mail-merge-and-reporting-aspose-words-java-1](mail-merge-and-reporting_1.jpg)

-The following image demonstrates an example of the output merged document as a result of performing the mail merge operation.
+The following image shows an example of the output merged document as a result of performing the mail merge operation.

 ![mail-merge-and-reporting-aspose-words-java-2](mail-merge-and-reporting_2.jpg)